-Students' permanent electronic records are kept by the Program Director and Assistant Director in a secure location.
-Active files are in the possession of the Program Director, Assistant Director, and HNFE Graduate Program Director during the active portions of the program, prior to graduation, and readily accessible to students.
+Students' permanent electronic records are maintained by the Program Director, Assistant Director and HNFE Graduate Program Coordinator in a secure location.
+Active files are in the possession of the Program Director, Assistant Director, and HNFE Graduate Program Coordinator during the active portions of the program, prior to graduation, and readily accessible to students.
 Student requests to review permanent files, excluding documents for which access has been waived, will be granted immediately.